Bacon and Goat Cheese Stuffed Sweet Pepper Poppers are an easy, warm appetizer recipe. Perfect for parties and get-togethers!

-Got your next girl’s night/wine-night-posing-as-a-book-club/movie night/legit any occasion must-try totally addicting little appetizer recipe – Bacon and Goat Cheese Stuffed Sweet Pepper Poppers (dying!)
+Got your next girl’s night/wine-night-posing-as-a-book-club/movie night/literally any occasion, must-try, totally addicting little appetizer recipe — Bacon and Goat Cheese Stuffed Sweet Pepper Poppers.

-Finally, place the mini pepper halves face up on a foil lined baking sheet.
+Place the mini pepper halves face up on a foil lined baking sheet then set them aside.

-Scoop the filling to the tops of the pepper halves then smooth with the back of a spoon or your finger.
+Scoop the filling to the tops of the pepper halves then smooth with the back of a spoon.

 Transfer the stuffed mini pepper poppers to a platter then sprinkle with another slice of chopped bacon and serve with a cup of sweet chili sauce for dunking.
 What’d I tell you – 20 minutes and you’re in and out!

-Bacon and Goat Cheese Stuffed Sweet Pepper Poppers
+Voila – hot, fresh, and totally addicting Bacon and Goat Cheese Stuffed Sweet Pepper Poppers.
+Enjoy!

 Ingredients